pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

 By default, the workload is matched to the corresponding pipeline to run using labels.
 Pipelines must have the label `apps.tanzu.vmware.com/pipeline: test` at a minimum, but you can add additional labels for granularity.
-This provides a default match in the event that no other labels are provided.
+This provides a default match if no other labels are provided.
 The pipeline expects two parameters:

 - `source-url`, an HTTP address where a `.tar.gz` file containing all the